 Tight Colombian runoff pits former rebel, millionaire

-BOGOTA, Colombia — Voters in Colombia will choose between a former rebel and an unpredictable millionaire Sunday when they vote in a presidential runoff that promises to reshape the country after a first round election that punished the political class.
+BOGOTA, Colombia — Colombians were choosing between a former rebel and an unpredictable millionaire Sunday in a presidential runoff that promises to reshape the country after a first round election that punished the established political class.

 Polls show leftist Gustavo Petro and outsider Rodolfo Hernández — both former mayors — practically tied since topping four other candidates in the initial May 29 election in which neither received enough votes to win outright, forcing the runoff.
 About 39 million people are eligible to vote Sunday, but abstentionism has been above 40% in every presidential election since 1990.

-Colombians are voting amid widespread discontent over rising inequality, inflation and violence.
-The dissatisfaction with the country's conditions is such that in the first round voters turned their backs on the long-governing centrist and right-leaning politicians and chose two outsiders.
+The vote comes amid widespread discontent over rising inequality, inflation and violence — factors that led voters in the first round to turn their backs on the long-governing centrist and right-leaning politicians and chose two outsiders in Latin America's third-most populated nation.

 Petro, a 62-year-old senator, is in his third presidential campaign.
-A Petro victory would put an end to voters' long-held marginalization of the left due to its perceived association with the nation's armed conflict.
+His victory would put an end to voters' long-held marginalization of the left due to its association with the nation's long armed conflict.
 Petro was once a rebel with the now-defunct M-19 movement and was granted amnesty after being jailed for his involvement with the group.

 He has proposed ambitious pension, tax, health and agricultural reforms and changes to how Colombia fights drug cartels and other armed groups.
-He obtained 40% of the votes during last month's election and Hernández 28%, but the difference quickly narrowed as Hernández began to garner the so-called anti-Petrista votes.
+He obtained 40% of the votes during last month's election and Hernández 28%, but the difference quickly narrowed as Hernández began to attract so-called anti-Petrista voters.

 Petro could become the latest leftist political victory in Latin America fueled by voters' desire for change.
 Chile, Peru and Honduras elected leftist presidents in 2021, and in Brazil, former President Luiz Inácio Lula da Silva is leading the polls for this year's presidential election.